 When new samples are issued, announcement will be made in the following journals: Iron Age, Journal of Industrial and Engineering Chemistry, and Metallurgical and Chemical Engineer.

-In order to overcome the effect of any segregation in shipment, the contents of each bottle should be thoroughly mixed before any is used for analysis.
-Approved:
+In order to overcome the effect of any segregation in shipment, the contents of each bottle (except the organic samples) should be thoroughly mixed before any is used for analysis.

-BENJ.
-S. CABLE, Acting Secretary.
 S. W. STRATTON, Director.